 LEO III

-Sadly, we haven’t got a complete Benedix G-15 computer (donations welcome!).
+Sadly, we haven’t got a complete Bendix G-15 computer.
 We have however some small parts of the machine, including two logic circuits and the memory drum.
-The computer …
+The computer was built from 1956.
+Unlike almost every other computer ever built, the G-15 used the memory drum as a delay-line storage.
+This Read more

 Atlas